Skip to content

 About Dean House

 The garden at Dean House extends into a field of approximately 5 acres of former farmland.
 In May 2021, a breeding colony of Great Crested Newts was discovered in the small garden pond.
-Great Crested Newt populations have suffered in recent years through loss of habitat caused by housing development.
-The Romney Marsh Countryside Partnership (RMCP) put a proposal for the site together featuring 2 large natural ponds together with creation of native woodland.
-RMCP’s proposals built on existing dense hedgerow on the site which attracts nesting birds
+To encourage further biodiversity on the site, in 2021 a project plan was devised with The Romney Marsh Countryside Partnership.
+Two large natural ponds have been excavated with funding from Natural England and, with the help of a MOREwoods grant from the Woodland Trust, native trees and shrubs have been planted.
+This builds on existing dense hedgerow on the site which attracts nesting birds.

 Location details